ALL NATURAL HEMP

-Cannabidivarin Although research on CBDV is still in its initial stages, recent studies have shown promise for its use in many ailments.
-This is due to its action at TRPV1 receptors and modulation of gene expression.
+Cannabidivarin Although research on CBDV is still in its initial stages, recent studies have shown promise for its use.

 Cannabichromene *CBC is produced through an enzymatic process that takes place in the trichomes of the plant.
 This process involves the conversion of cannabigerolic acid (CBGA) into cannabichromenic acid (CBCA) by an enzyme known as CBCA synthase.

 Tetrahydrocannabinol *Though THC is responsible for the “high” of cannabis, we have kept this cannabinoid in our products at its legal limit of <0.3%.
-THC is synergistic with the other cannabinoids and enhances their value.
+THC is synergistic with other cannabinoids and can enhance their value.

 Besides affecting aroma and flavor, some evidence suggests that they may also modify the effects of natural hemp.

 Secondary Terpenes *Linalool has a floral scent reminiscent of spring flowers, but with spicy overtones.
-It is an effective stress reliever.
+It may aid in stress relief.